 Eligibility for admission requires completion of an undergraduate degree in engineering, the sciences or a closely related area.
 Students are expected to have achieved an undergraduate GPA of at least 2.8 on a 4.0 scale.
 Students not satisfying the above requirement will be considered for conditional admission on a case-by-case basis.
 In some cases, a bridge program will be required to qualify for matriculation.

 The program requires 30 credits, 18 of which are taken in a required core.
 A purpose of the core is to provide knowledge in the functional areas that are the cornerstones of the discipline: organization and people management, cost management, and systems management.
 The remaining 12 credits are elective courses, which may be within an area of specialization to meet the individual’s specific professional and personal objectives.
 A 3-credit project or a 6-credit thesis is optional.
 In some cases, students may select courses to enhance their technical competency.
 In other cases, individuals may select courses to prepare for a change in responsibilities or job function.
-At least half of the elective courses must be selected from those offered by the Department of Industrial and Management Systems Engineering.
-Also, a 12-credit graduate certificate in Construction Management, Operations Productivity, Pharmaceutical Management or Project Management is available as a step toward this degree.
+At least half of the elective courses must be selected from those having an EM, IE or MNE prefix.
+Also, a 12-credit graduate certificate in Project Management, Construction Management, Finance for Managers, Management Essentials, Management of Technology or Supply Chain Engineering is available as a step toward or part of this degree.

-18 Core Credits are required with courses as Concepts of Strategic Cost Analysis, Management Science, Project Management, Organizational Behavior, Total Quality Management and Decision Support Systems.
+18 Core Credits are required with courses in Management Accounting, Management Science, Project Management, Organizational Behavior, Total Quality Management and Decision Support Systems.

 The range of possible specializations is broad.
 The following is a list of possible specializations: